 KIDS IN THE LIMELIGHT

-Yes, it‘s Kids Aloud time again, our 5th biennial concert featuring a massed choir of 250 pupils from the Harrogate district.
+This was our 5th biennial concert featuring a massed choir of 250 pupils from the Harrogate district.
 They come together to sing in the prestigious Royal Hall and create a night of joyous and passionate singing; a memory which remains with them and their families forever.

 The Rotary Club of Harrogate Brigantes has over the past 12 months raised over £3,000 on their behalf.
 The Club makes regular collections from our members for the Homeless Project on their behalf, of clothing and household items.